 At the close of each grading period, a three-level honor roll will be determined based on the student's quarterly grades.
 Only students enrolled in and earning grading marks in a minimum of 5 courses are considered for honor roll.
 Students achieving a 4.0 average for the grading period receive "Highest Honors"; students earning a 3.500 to 3.999 average will be designated as "High Honors"; students who average 3.000 to 3.499 achieve "Honors" status.
 If a student receives a quarterly grade of F for any course, the student is ineligible for honor roll regardless of grade point average.
 All courses taken by a student will be computed (unweighted) to determine grade point average and honor roll status.
-Names of students qualifying for honor rolls will be posted in the school and provided to the local newspapers.
+Names of students qualifying for honor rolls will be posted on the school website.
 Academic awards are given annually at the Awards Ceremony to students who receive "High Honors" or "Highest Honors" for the first three quarters of the school year.
+Students enrolled in a CCP course(s) that are online or off site that achieve high or highest honors will not receive their award until grades are official from the college.
+Students and parents will notified if they have achieved this academic honor and will be sent a date when the student's award can be picked up.